ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: Related Works

 The limitations of these traditional training simulators have become apparent as the maritime industry increasingly embraces automation.
-While platforms such as SIMTECH~\citep{simtech2025} and the Wärtsilä R\&D Simulator~\citep{wartsila2025rdsim} have begun incorporating features for autonomous vessel development, their proprietary nature and commercial focus create substantial barriers for academic research and open innovation.
-Entertainment-oriented simulators such as European Ship Simulator~\citep{europeanshipsim}, though more accessible, lack the physical accuracy and sensor simulation capabilities essential for meaningful autonomy research.
+While platforms such as SIMTECH~\cite{simtech2025} and the Wärtsilä R\&D Simulator~\cite{wartsila2025rdsim} have begun incorporating features for autonomous vessel development, their proprietary nature and commercial focus create substantial barriers for academic research and open innovation.
+Entertainment-oriented simulators such as European Ship Simulator~\cite{europeanshipsim}, though more accessible, lack the physical accuracy and sensor simulation capabilities essential for meaningful autonomy research.
+AILiveSim~\cite{leudet2019ailivesim}, built on Unreal Engine, provides camera, LiDAR, and radar sensor simulation for autonomous vessel development, but is not open-source.
 Several open-source maritime simulators have emerged to address the research gap in autonomous navigation, but each has significant limitations.
-MOOS-IVP (uSimMarine)~\citep{moosivp}, while providing a framework for autonomous vessel control, suffers from highly simplified dynamical modeling and is limited to a 2D visualization (via pMarineViewer) with minimal sensor simulation capabilities.
-Similarly, the Marine Systems Simulator (MSS)~\citep{fossen2004mss}, a Matlab/Simulink-based library for marine control systems development, offers elaborate physics models for various vessel types (ships, underwater vehicles, and \glspl{uuv}), but lacks integrated sensor simulation and comprehensive visualization capabilities.
+MOOS-IVP (uSimMarine)~\cite{moosivp}, a widely used open-source platform, provides a lightweight framework for autonomous vessel control with a publish-subscribe communication architecture that makes it straightforward to integrate new autonomy modules.
+However, it relies on simplified vessel dynamics, 2D top-down visualization (via pMarineViewer), and lacks native ranging sensor simulation (e.g., radar or LiDAR).
+While data can in principle be logged through the MOOS publish-subscribe system, the 2D visualization and absence of 3D sensor modalities make it unsuitable for generating realistic synthetic perception datasets.
+These properties make uSimMarine well suited for rapid prototyping and lightweight control experiments where visual realism is not required, but limit its applicability to perception-driven and learning-based autonomy research.
+Similarly, the Marine Systems Simulator (MSS)~\cite{fossen2004mss}, a Matlab/Simulink-based library for marine control systems development, offers elaborate physics models for various vessel types (ships, underwater vehicles, and unmanned underwater vehicles (UUVs)), but lacks integrated sensor simulation and comprehensive visualization capabilities.
 These limitations significantly constrain the effectiveness of both simulators for developing and training autonomous maritime navigation systems.
-Simultaneously, the field of autonomous driving has benefited greatly from several open-source simulators with high visual fidelity such as CARLA~\citep{dosovitskiy2017carla} and Cosys-AirSim~\citep{cosysairsim2023jansen}.
+VRX~\cite{bingham2019vrx}, the Virtual RobotX simulator built on Gazebo, provides an open-source platform for USV autonomy research with ROS integration, 3DoF dynamics with wave and wind plugins, and camera and LiDAR sensors, but lacks radar simulation and photorealistic rendering.
+Simultaneously, the field of autonomous driving has benefited greatly from several open-source simulators with high visual fidelity such as CARLA~\cite{dosovitskiy2017carla} and Cosys-AirSim~\cite{cosysairsim2023jansen}.
 These simulators excel at replicating real-world conditions through detailed graphics, precise physics models, and advanced sensor simulation.
-Such high-fidelity environments allow algorithms that were developed in simulation to transfer more effectively to real-world applications~\citep{bu2021carla}.
+Such high-fidelity environments allow algorithms that were developed in simulation to transfer more effectively to real-world applications~\cite{bu2021carla}.
 Another benefit of this fidelity is the ability and flexibility to effectively recreate real-world scenarios.
-Simulators such as Stonefish~\citep{stonefish}, OceanSim~\citep{song2025oceansim} and NauSim~\citep{nausim}, offer realistic underwater environments and diverse sensor capabilities for \gls{uuv} development and testing.
-Additionally, UNav-Sim~\citep{unavsim} and HoloOcean~\citep{holoocean} leverage the advanced capabilities of Unreal Engine~\citep{unreal2025} to further enhance simulation realism.
-However, these underwater-focused simulators are not suitable for inland shipping applications, as they primarily model underwater physics and \gls{uuv} models and dynamics, in addition to the absence of dynamic obstacles and inland waterway environments.
+Simulators such as Stonefish~\cite{stonefish}, OceanSim~\cite{song2025oceansim} and NauSim~\cite{nausim}, offer realistic underwater environments and diverse sensor capabilities for UUV development and testing.
+Additionally, UNav-Sim~\cite{unavsim} and HoloOcean~\cite{holoocean} leverage the advanced capabilities of Unreal Engine~\cite{unreal2025} to further enhance simulation realism.
+However, these underwater-focused simulators are not suitable for inland shipping applications, as they primarily model underwater physics and UUV models and dynamics, in addition to the absence of dynamic obstacles and inland waterway environments.